moritzebeling/kirby-favicon/README.md

 It will automatically serve the following routes:

 - `favicon.ico`
-- `apple-touch-icon.png` and all its versions like `apple-touch-icon-167.png` or `apple-touch-icon-precomposed.png`
+- `apple-touch-icon.png` and all its versions like
+    - `apple-touch-icon-precomposed.png`
+    - `apple-touch-icon-167.png`
+    - `apple-touch-icon-167-precomposed.png`
+    - and whatever Safari feels like requesting
 - `manifest.json`
 - `browserconfig.xml`

+Per default, the favicon snippet will print the following HTML:
-The favicon snippet will print the following HTML:
+When the `minimalist` option is set to `true`, the favicon snippet will print the following HTML:

 ```html
 <link rel="icon" type="image/svg+xml" href="/media/.../favicon.svg">